ayan711/flask_jwt/README.md

 For sending response , we are using serializer module marshmallow.
 We are also doing custom validation via this module.

-We have added migration feature which has following commands :
+We have added migration feature which has following commands.

     1. python3 manage.py db init
     2. python3 manage.py db migrate
     3. python3 manage.py db upgrade